Mat1020/RaspPi-LED/README.md

 ## Overview
 The LED is short for Light Emitting Diode, and it's a semiconductor device that emits light when an electric current passes through it.

+There are different types of folders in this repo, for different purposes.
+You can click on one of the folders: it tells you what materials you need, follow the steps and copy the code to your Raspberry Pi.

 # What is a LED?
 LED stands for Light Emitting Diode, and it's a semiconductor device that emits light when an electric current passes through it.